 The Carlson School offers four Enterprise programs—Brand, Consulting, Ventures, and Funds—that give Full-Time MBA students opportunities to address real challenges from client businesses that expect real results.
 It’s an in-depth, transformational experience no other business school can offer.
 Being part of an Enterprise will give you a depth of experience that can help you move your career in a new direction.
 You’ll be part of a student-managed team that works with professionals at client organizations, in a structured setting, gaining valuable knowledge from their experience.

 The world-class Graduate Business Career Center at the Carlson School offers extensive services and resources to help you with all aspects of your career development, from career coaching and mock interviews to internship placement and negotiation strategies.
 Our location in a thriving business community presents countless opportunities for you to connect with recruiters from numerous industries.
 In fact, over a year’s time the Carlson School hosts approximately 80 companies on campus—far more than most schools can offer.
 Opportunities extend all over the globe.
 Our business development team is actively building new relationships every day.
-In light of this, the Carlson School was recently ranked #1 in the nation for MBA job placement by Bloomberg Businessweek.

 The Carlson School is one of the first in the country to require all undergraduate and graduate students to incorporate an international experience into their degree requirements.
 In fact, few schools can match the Carlson School’s level of study abroad student participation.
 The Global Discovery Program, unique among public business schools, gives you and your peers the opportunity to enrich your education and explore topics that have a profound impact on business around the world.
 Global Discovery aims to help you along the path toward becoming a globally competent business leader.
 The course takes place during fall semester of your second year, and continues with a two-week international component in January.
 Each section of the class travels to a different location around the globe, reconvening at the Carlson School upon completion of the course to engage in a comparative analysis of different regions.